Barbapulpe/xmpp-ap-bridge/README.md

 ## Requirements

-A server running Python version 3.10 is required for the backend (specific syntax in the code is not compatible with lower versions).
+A server (VPS with SSH access) running Python version 3.10 is required for the backend (specific syntax in the code is not compatible with lower versions).

 It is also required to create a bot account on a Mastodon server (or another Fediverse server if it use Mastodon-compatible API's, untested).
 This server can be any server but you need to check that it allows for bot accounts.